Horse collar: History

-Predecessors to the horse collar

-Earliest predecessors
+Throat-and-girth harness

-Long before the horse collar harness, there was the less efficient throat-girth harness.
-This, it was claimed, could be found in many ancient civilizations, according to early 20th century French cavalry officer Lefebvre des Noëttes.
-This type of collar was supposedly used in ancient Chaldea, both Sumeria and Assyria (1400–800 BC), ancient Egypt during the New Kingdom (1570–1070 BC), Shang dynasty China (1600–1050 BC), Minoan Crete (2700–1450 BC), Classical Greece (550–323 BC), and ancient Rome (510 BC–476 AD).
-With this "ancient harness", ploughs and carts were pulled using harnesses that had flat straps across the neck and chest of the animal, with the load attached at the top of the collar, above the neck, in a manner similar to a yoke.
-These straps pressed against the horse's sterno-cephalicus muscle and trachea which restricted its breathing and reducing the pulling power of the horse.
+Long before the horse collar harness, there was the less efficient throat-and-girth harness.
+This, it was claimed, could be found in many ancient civilizations, according to early 20th century French cavalry officer Richard Lefebvre des Noëttes.
+This type of collar was supposedly used in ancient Chaldea, both Sumeria and Assyria (1400–800 BC), ancient Egypt during the New Kingdom (1570–1070 BC), Shang dynasty China (1600–1050 BC), Minoan Crete (2700–1450 BC), Classical Greece (550–323 BC), and ancient Rome (510 BC – 476 AD).
+With this "ancient harness", ploughs and carts were pulled using harnesses that had flat straps across the neck and chest of the animal, with the load attached at the top of the collar, above the neck, in a manner similar to an oxen's yoke.
+These straps pressed against the horse's sterno-cephalicus muscle and trachea which restricted its breathing and reduced the pulling power of the horse.
 Thus, the harder a horse pulled, the more strongly it choked off its own breathing.
-Because of these supposed physical constraints, oxen were used in preference to horses for heavy work, as they do not have this problem due to anatomical differences and could be yoked to their loads.
+Because of these supposed physical constraints, oxen were preferred over horses for heavy work, as ox anatomy doesn't have this problem; standard yokes don't choke oxen.

-In 1972, Spruytte published Ancient Harness Systems which argued that there were at least three ancient traction systems shown in art, none of which choked the horses.
-The shoulder traction (ancient Egyptian) and breast traction (Greek and Roman) artwork had been mis-seen and mis-drawn as a composite that matched neither.
-This he sought to demonstrate by building reproduction chariots and harness, and running them with suitable teams.
-These had to be borrowed ponies as horses were too large for the surviving Egyptian chariot he used as a model.
+In the 1970s, French riding teacher and carriage driver Jean Spruytte wrote that there were at least three early traction systems depicted in art, none of which choked the horses.
+Shoulder traction (ancient Egyptian) and breast traction (Greek and Roman) artwork had been misinterpreted in a way that combined both systems but matched neither.
+This he sought to demonstrate by building reproduction chariots and harness, and testing with actual horses.